 In addition, the installer should be set up with the correct tools and equipment to meet all H&S and CDM requirements.
-This may include handheld power tools, battery and electrical, access equipment, both owned and hired.
+This may include handheld power tools, and access equipment, either owned or hired.

 TIP: ask your installer for a register of all their operatives current equipment tickets (licences).
 This will give you a good feel for both their level of competence as well as their attention to health and safety.